Junior school

-A Junior school is a type of school which provides primary education to children, often in the age range from 8 and 13, following attendance at Infant school which covers the age range 5–7.
-(As both Infant and Junior schools are giving Primary Education pupils are commonly placed in a unified building housing the age ranges of both Infants and Juniors – a Primary school).
+A junior school is a type of school which provides primary education to children, often in the age range from 8 to 13, following attendance at an infant school, which covers the age range 5–7.
+Since both infant and junior schools provide primary education, pupils are commonly placed in a unified building – a primary school.

 Australia

 In Australia, a junior school is usually a part of a private school that educates children between the ages of 2 and 5.